Maritz Map Room

 - Laminated Custom Correct hiking maps for the Olympic Peninsula

-Also located on Level 9 outside the Map Room is a large selection of current circulating local, national, and international travel and street maps (these were recently updated in 2017 with over 1,200 new maps), as well as a circulating collection of National Geographic and CIA maps.
+Also located on Level 9 outside the Map Room is a large selection of current circulating local, national, and international travel and street maps, as well as additional local outdoor recreation maps for hiking, fishing, and kayaking.
 A reference collection of world historical atlases and historical property atlases of Washington counties can also be found on Level 9 as part of the Library’s Genealogy Collection.

 Local Seattle and King County historical maps, including historical real estate and fire insurance maps, are located in the Seattle Room on Level 10.